pychi-code/pychi/README.md

 https://pychi.readthedocs.io/en/latest/
 This documentation has been automatically generated using SPHINX, and is still a work in progress.
 Do not hesitate to contact us for any needed clarifications and examples.

+## Implementation

+pychi has been developped at DESY by the Ultrafast Microphotonics group.
+Details about the implementation have been published at https://doi.org/10.1063/5.0135252 - if you use *pychi* for scientific publications, please cite this paper.

 ## Theory

 The full theoretical derivation leading to the master equation used in *pychi* is described in Appendix C of the following thesis: https://ediss.sub.uni-hamburg.de/handle/ediss/10785.